saifaustcse/SDLC-Methodologies/README.md

         * When technical risk is less
         * When there is a necessity to create a system that can be modularized in 2-3 months of time
         * When a budget is high enough to afford designers for modeling along with the cost of automated tools for code generation
+        RAD should be used only when a system can be modularized to be delivered in an incremental manner.

+        It should be used if there is a high availability of designers for Modelling.

+        It should be used only if the budget permits use of automated code generating tools.

+        RAD SDLC model should be chosen only if domain experts are available with relevant business knowledge.

+        Should be used where the requirements change during the project and working prototypes are to be presented to customer in small iterations of 2-3 months.

     Pros: